ONEONTA SUSQUEHANNA GREENWAY

 1. Van Cleft Bird SanctuaryOpen.
 County Forest land.
 Start by kiosk on the upper level of Wilber Park, connects by orange trail to Van Cleft loop.
 Deep woods, hilly 1 mile route, connects to H.S. trails.

-2. Oneonta Creek Trails -Open.
+2. Oneonta Creek Trails NOTE: Several of the trails in this area are closed for logging.
 3.3 miles of trails on City watershed lands.
 South end at the Y of Upper East St. and Wilber Lake Rd.
 Crosses Lower Cross Rd (roadside parking).
 North end terminates at Wilber Lake Dam.
 Parking area on Wilber Lake Rd. by gate with sign.

 3. Roundhouse Trail Opening Soon.
-A short ¼ mile wooded trail paralleling Roundhouse Road from Fonda Ave. to an opening across from Noah’s World.
+A short but fun (especially for mountain bikers!) ¼ mile wooded trail paralleling Roundhouse Road from Fonda Ave. to an opening across from Noah’s World.
+Our hopes are to expand this trail in the near future.

 Links to other trail systems in the area